Unleashing Creativity

 [NOTE From Ben Shedd: This 1995 talk originally had links to photos of the Gossamer Conder, the Gossamer Albatross, the Solar Challenger, and the Pathfinder.
 The links no longer work.
 This talk by Dr. Paul MacCready was the Inaugural Talk at the Lemelson Center for the Study of Innovation and Invention where Dr. MacCready was the first fellow.
 Please see this video https://www.si.edu/object/inventive-minds-paul-maccready:yt_nv-5civrAms or do a search for images of these vehicles invented and built by Paul MacCready and his teams.]

 The human-powered 1977 Gossamer Condor and 1979 Gossamer Albatross won aviation’s largest cash prizes, and thus were practical in a sense, but now with no cash prizes remaining they are impractical.
 So fragile they should never be flown higher than a safe falling distance, requiring a large hangar, a large flying area, and extremely light winds, they cannot be commercialized.
 Their value is in changing perceptions about the process of pioneering, about efficiency, about potentials for doing more with less.
 The 1981 solar-powered Solar Challenger was created as a symbol to show that photovoltaic cells had the potential for being a serious part of our energy future (not for airplaners; the Solar Challenger could not even carry aloft a pilot weighing more than 125 lbs), and to distract us from our irrational addiction to foreign oil that was generating discussion about whether or not the U.S. should go to war to “protect our fossil fuel supply”.
 Its 163 mile flight, at 11,000 feet, from Paris to England solely on the power of sunbeams, did help improve serious discussions about the potentials of renewable power.
-These human- and solar-powered airplanes led to the 100 foot, solar-powered Pathfinder, that inpage5image51497984page5image51500672
+These human- and solar-powered airplanes led to the 100 foot, solar-powered Pathfinder, that in

 September 1995 climbed over 50,000 feet.
 This plane, and flight, constitute milestones toward the projected larger Helios that will incorporate an energy storage system permitting it to remain at 65,000 feet for many months at a time — a practical, close in, controllable, “non-orbiting satellite” to be used for stratospheric exploration, surveillance, and as a telecommunications relay.